aelzenaar/riley/README.md

 ## Background material and related work

 For background material in Kleinian groups which underpins the mathematics we study using this software, see [[B83](#B83),[M87](#M87)].
-For a more practical introduction to some of the computational geometry and some very nice pictures, see [[MSW02](#MSW02)].
-We also have some further recent results on the Riley slice which are of interest from a computational point of view [[EMS21a](#EMS21a)]; in a later version of this software we will incorporate some of the insights from that paper.
+For a more practical introduction to some of the computational geometry and some very nice pictures, see [[MSW02](#MSW02)] and [its associated website](http://klein.math.okstate.edu/IndrasPearls/).

 ## The software included here